zscaler/terraform-azurerm-cloud-connector-modules/README.md

 Use the [**Starter Deployment Template**](examples/base_1cc) to deploy your Cloud Connector in a new resource group and virtual network.

+### **Starter Deployment Template with ZPA**

+Use the [**Starter Deployment Template with ZPA**](examples/base_1cc_zpa) to deploy your Cloud Connector in a new resource group and virtual network with Azure Private DNS Resolver capability.

 ### **Starter Deployment Template with Load Balancer**

 Use the [**Starter Deployment Template with Load Balancer**](examples/base_cc_lb) to deploy your Cloud Connector in a new resource group and virtual network and to load balance traffic across multiple Cloud Connectors.
+Zscaler's recommended deployment method is Azure Standard Load Balancer.
+Azure Load Balancer distributes traffic across multiple Cloud Connectors and achieves high availability.

+### **Starter Deployment Template with Load Balancer and ZPA**

+Use the [**Starter Deployment Template with Load Balancer and ZPA**](examples/base_cc_lb_zpa) to deploy your Cloud Connector in a new resource group and virtual network and to load balance traffic across multiple Cloud Connectors with Azure Private DNS Resolver capability.
 Zscaler's recommended deployment method is Azure Standard Load Balancer.
 Azure Load Balancer distributes traffic across multiple Cloud Connectors and achieves high availability.

 ## **Brownfield Deployment**